emonkak/js-enumerable/README.md

     ::toArray();  // => [4]
 ```

-But ECMAScript This-Binding Syntax is still in a proposal yet.
+But This-Binding Syntax is still in a proposal yet.
+So you can not use this without transpiring.

-You can use the extension modules instead of ECMAScript This-Binding Syntax.
+You can use the extension modules instead of this.
 The extension modules add methods to `Enumerable` class.

 ```javascript